How Parenting Affects Child Development

 Diana Baumrind, a psychologist, researched over 100 preschool-aged children in the 1960s.
 She found certain key aspects of parenting through naturalistic observation, parental interviews, and other study approaches.

 Discipline tactics, warmth and nurturing, communication styles, and maturity and control expectations are among these factors.
-Baumrind proposed that most parents have one of three parenting styles based on these dimensions.
+Even though the common goal for parents is to have a positive impact in their child’s well being, Baumrind proposed that most parents have one of three parenting styles based on these dimensions.

 Maccoby and Martin’s later studies proposed introducing a fourth parenting style.
 Each of these has a different impact on the behavior of children.
 By studying the types of parenting styles we can know How parenting affects child development at various levels.